MGFornasiero/skiife/README.md

 2. Install dependencies using `npm install`.
 3. Run the development server using `npm run dev`.

-## Contributing

-Contributions are welcome!
-Please refer to the documentation (when available) for contribution guidelines.

-## License
+## Env

-This project is licensed under the [License Name] - see the LICENSE file for details.
+use API_URI env vaiable to set the url of the backend API (defalut value skiiapi-638356355820.europe-west12.run.app)